theanalyst/fosdem19-rgw/slides.md

 --

 ### RGW
-+ A RESTful API access to object storage, a la S3
++ A RESTful API access to object storage
++ Immutable objects, not 1:1 mapped to rados objects
-+ implements user accounts, acls, buckets
++ Implements user accounts, acls, buckets
 + heavy ecosystem of s3/swift client tooling can be leveraged against RGW

 ---

 ### RGW
-+ Supports a lot of S3 like features
++ Supports a lot of S3/swift like features
   - Multipart uploads
   - Object Versioning
   - torrents